subramanyaprk/minimal_scraper/README.md

-MINIMAL SCRAPER
+MINIMAL SCRAPER for Product Analysis

 Asyncio

 TASK:
 1. Use async libraries to get all the links on a given webpage
 2. Get the parsed links
 3. Minimal scraper project

 Input takes the depth parameter